Wisdom-Labs/Algorand-CPlusPlus-SDK/README.md

 - add new functions to create wallet provider.

 > ⚠️  IMPORTANT
-> - The current version of the SDK is still *very early*.
+> - The current version of the SDK is still *early*.
-> - It is not advised to use it in a production environment.
+> - Development is ongoing and new transactions cases to be added.
-> - Use it at your own risk.

 ## 🧭 Repository structure